 We may share the information we have about service users with other professionals involved in the care and support of the individual to ensure that they receive the best possible/most appropriate and timely care.
 Information is shared when transferring between services to ensure good continuity of care.

-Information about our employees may be shared with the Care Quality Commission as part of their inspection process, with NMDS to monitor staff recruitment and retention on behalf of the Government
+Information about our employees may be shared with the Care Quality Commission as part of their inspection process, with ASC Workforce Data Set to monitor staff recruitment and retention on behalf of the Government

 In all processing of personal data, we use the least amount of identifiable data necessary to complete the work it is required for and where possible, we will use pseudonymised data to protect the privacy and confidentiality of our staff and those we support.